reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
-    The Penetration Test Report: Nmap-Metasploit is a comprehensive guide for conducting penetration tests on “Stackfull Software's” network.
+    The Penetration Test Report: Nmap-Metasploit is a comprehensive guide for conducting penetration tests on "Stackfull Software's" network.
 The project utilizes tools like Nmap, Metasploit, Wireshark, and Burp Suite to identify and exploit vulnerabilities.
 The report details the process of network reconnaissance, initial compromise, pivoting, and privilege escalation, culminating in recommendations for improving network security.
-The goal is to validate internal security controls and provide actionable insights to enhance the client’s cybersecurity posture.
+The goal is to validate internal security controls and provide actionable insights to enhance the client's cybersecurity posture.
   </blockquote>
 </details>